KrzysztofLema/iAppsTask/README.md

 Clone the repository.
 Open the project in Xcode 16.0 or later.
-Run the app on an iOS Simulator or device.
+Run the app on an iOS Simulator or device (there is mock and dev schema).